Adolescent Oral Health

 Four basic signs might indicate periodontal disease in adolescents: Bleeding gums during tooth brushing, flossing or any other time; swollen or bright red gums; gums that have receded away from the teeth; and perpetual bad breath (halitosis) that does not improve with brushing and flossing.
 Please ask Dr. Ghering if you are concerned that you might have some signs of periodontal disease.

 Periodontal disease may increase during adolescence due to lack of motivation to practice oral hygiene.
 Children who maintain good oral health habits until they reach adolescence are more likely to continue brushing and flossing than children who were not taught proper oral care.
 In addition to improper adolescent oral health, hormonal changes related to puberty can put teens at greater risk for getting periodontal disease.
-During puberty, an increased level of hormones cause increased blood circulation to the gums.
+During puberty, an increased level of hormones causes increased blood circulation to the gums.
 This may cause an increase in sensitivity of the gums and lead to a greater reaction to any irritation, including food particles and plaque.
 During this time, the gums may become swollen, turn red and feel tender.

 As a teen progresses through puberty, the tendency for the gums to swell in response to irritants will lessen.
 However, during puberty, it is very important to follow a good at-home oral hygiene regimen, including regular brushing and flossing, and regular appointments at the Dental Depot.
 In some cases, Dr. Ghering may recommend periodontal therapy to help prevent damage to the tissues and bone surrounding the teeth.